tcbrindle/flux/docs/reference/config.rst

 ..  note::

-    According to the C++ standard, it is unspecified whether stack unwinding will occur if an exception is not caught -- an implementation may choose to immediately call :func:`std::terminate` without performing unwinding.
+    According to the C++ standard, it is unspecified whether stack unwinding occurs if an exception is not caught -- an implementation may choose to immediately call :func:`std::terminate` without performing unwinding if there is no matching catch clause anywhere in the call stack.

     If using the "unwind" policy, you may also wish to wrap your :func:`main` in an appropriate try-catch block to ensure unwinding occurs on all platforms.